 We note also that any practice (regardless of what is stated in policy) that bases the need for forensic medical exams only on a timeline criteria, as it is implied is done within TDCJ and at this facility, is a problematic practice.
 Forensic examinations can detect tissue damage, contusions, and other indications of assault and sexual assault within a much longer time period than is appropriate for DNA collection, and to ignore that aspect of evidence collection is wholly inappropriate.

-The audit report does not address such compliance issues, and based on this evidence, it appears highly doubtful that the facility is compliant with this provision.
+Based on this evidence, as well as the audit report documentation that not one SANE exam was conducted during the audit period, it appears highly doubtful that the facility is compliant with this provision.